alonrubintec/3DViewer/README.md

 ### How to install:

 1. Install Python 3.9
-2. Install PyQt 5
+2. Install requirements
-3. Import all the Libraries
+3. run "main.py" file

 ## Like this project?